divad12/blog/_posts/2012-03-05-announcing-numbers-api.markdown

 title: Announcing Numbers API
 ---

-tl;dr: Check out [Numbers API](http://numbersapi.com) for interesting facts about numbers and [pretty graphs of usage stats](/2012/03/05/announcing-numbers-api.html#time-histograms) below.
+tl;dr: Check out [Numbers API](http://numbersapi.com) for interesting facts about numbers.

 Back when I was [interning at Khan Academy a few months ago](/2011/11/02/how-khan-academy-is-using-machine-learning-to-assess-student-mastery.html), my intro project was to create a dashboard for exercise statistics.
 Among the [variety of graphs and widgets](https://khan-academy.geckoboard.com/dashboard/9820993B8EEAB10E) was one that reported a factoid about the number of shipped exercises, such as "We now have more exercises than the number of years Harriet the Galápagos tortoise lived (1830–2006)."